Recommenders Instructions Sets:

 What it costs

-- 5 schools: $255 (priced higher because these are SIGNIFICANTLY more work)
+- 5 schools: $270 (priced higher because these are significantly more work)

 Adding schools to the set is a non-linear increase in the amount of effort required by the ‘Snark to produce it for you, so that’s why pricing goes up so much for the larger quantities.
 You must order all schools together in one purchase.
 We will not honor multiple orders of this product per person.

 Your Instruction Sets will be tailored to the specific schools you name.
-You will get one document that streamlines your recommenders’ process.
-Please note that there are NO REFUNDS; once you purchase, we start working on the analysis required to produce your custom order.
+You will get one document that tells your recommenders which order to do the schools in to streamline their process, and then explains how to reuse what they write for the first school on their second school, etc. Please note that there are NO REFUNDS; once you purchase, we start working on the analysis required to produce your custom order.

 Again, the Recommender Instruction Sets are not for you to use in writing your own recommendations.
 That is a very bad idea.
 Don’t do it.
 This is a support tool for your recommenders, to make their task easier.
-Don’t be a shmuck about it.
+Don’t be an unethical shmuck with your apps.

-Order your Recommender’s Instruction Sets now and make the job easier on your recommenders!
+Order your Recommender’s Instruction Sets now and make sure your recommenders do a good job for you!

 Hear what others say